Churguy-ool Khomushku: Later life

 After returning to his native Tuva after the war, he actively participated in creative work, making contributions to the patriotic education of youth.
-From 1948, Khomushku was is in the reserve.
+From 1948, Khomushku was in the reserve.
 He was elected a deputy of the Supreme Soviet of the USSR from the village of Bert-Dag in the Tes-Khemsky district of Tuvan ASSR.
 He died on 10 July 1978, at the age of 60.

 Awards and honours

 One of the streets of Kyzyl is named after Khomushku.
 A bust of him is installed on the square near the obelisk to the fallen soldiers, at the entrance to the city park in Kyzyl.
 In 2005, to mark the 60th anniversary of the victory in the Great Patriotic War, a Yakovlev Yak-42 of Interavia Airlines with tail number RA 42429, was named in his honor.